eVanilla/instabot.rb/README.md

 ```
 bundle install
 ```
-> Bundler will download and install all the dependencies and gems i used
+> Bundler will download and install all the dependencies and gems

 # Usage
 here is the **manual** usage or example: